 In 1940–41 Richard signed a contract with the Montreal Senior Canadiens, the farm team for the great National Hockey League (NHL) club of the same name.
 In two seasons he played only a few games because he suffered two fractures (one to his wrist, the other to his ankle).
 His coach, Paul Haynes, did, however, have time to observe that he had an excellent back hander, even when playing left wing, and to change him into a right winger.

 Events moved quickly in 1942.
 First of all, he found a job at the Angus Shops, where his father was working as a machinist.
 For several years he would work at this job over the summer.
 He tried to enlist in the army, but was turned down because of injuries he had incurred.
 In September, a few days before his marriage to Lucille Norchet, he signed his first professional contract with the Montreal Canadiens (known in English Canada as the Habs, for Habitants).
 At the time he began his initial season in the NHL, the league had just undergone two important changes.
 Between 1926 and 1931 it had ten teams.
-The depression, followed by World War II, forced four of them to withdraw: the Pittsburgh Pirates of Pennsylvania in 1931, the Ottawa Senators in 1935, the Montreal Maroons in 1938, and the New York Americans in 1942.
+The depression, followed by World War II, forced four to withdraw.
+These were: in 1931 the Pittsburgh Pirates of Pennsylvania (founded in Philadelphia as the Quakers for the 1930–31 season); in 1935 the Ottawa Senators (founded in St Louis, Mo., as the Eagles for the 1934–35 season); in 1938 the Montreal Maroons; and in 1942 the New York Americans (called the Brooklyn Americans during the 1941–42 season).
 For 25 consecutive seasons there would be only six teams: the Chicago Blackhawks, the Boston Bruins, the Montreal Canadiens, the Toronto Maple Leafs, the New York Rangers, and the Detroit Red Wings.
 Many experts think that the addition of a red line at centre ice, in 1942–43, marked the beginning of modern professional hockey.
-Since 1919-20 there had been two blue lines, and forward passes had been permitted within each zone, but in order to move the puck across the blue line a player had to have possession of it.
+Since 1919–20 there had been two blue lines, and forward passes had been permitted within each zone, but in order to move the puck across the blue line a player had to have possession of it.
 With the addition of the red line, passing was permitted from behind the net and across the blue line, as far as centre ice.
-The 1942-43 season ended early for Richard when he broke his ankle on 27 December.
+The 1942–43 season ended early for Richard when he broke his ankle on 27 December.
 Despite the five goals and 11 points he had accumulated in 16 games, his frailty was causing some concern among fans of the Canadiens.

 In the next season, Richard came back stronger than ever.
 He was wearing a new number – 9 instead of 15 – in honour of his daughter Huguette, who weighed nine pounds at birth.
 His team-mate Raymond Getliffe, who was astonished by the speed with which Richard outplayed him and his linemates Phillip Henri Watson and Erwin Groves (Murph) Chamberlain during practices, nicknamed him the Rocket.
 Together with Hector (Toe) Blake and Elmer Lach (with whom he made up the famous Punch Line), he scored 32 goals in 46 games.
 In the playoffs, he helped his team win the Stanley Cup against the Blackhawks by getting 12 goals in nine games.
 This was the fifth Stanley Cup the Habs had won, but the first since 1930–31.
 The five-foot-ten, 195-pound Rocket was now a star.
 Of all the players, he was the most determined to score.
 Between the blue line and the net, virtually nothing could stop him.
 The goalies could see the fire in his eyes as he skated towards them.
 Anyone who got in his way risked reprisals; he did not hesitate to retaliate with his fists, or even his stick.